manuel-rabade/rpi_gateway/README.md

-Raspberry Pi gateway
+Raspberry Pi NATbox
 ====================

-This is a Raspberry Pi network gateway example for the following network architecture:
+This is a Raspberry Pi NATbox example for the following network
+architecture:

                                            wan0 : 192.168.10/254